 For us, true sustainability also includes building sustainable communities.
 Proper sustainable farming needs to have an economic benefit to the community.
 It is no good having farmers and workers unable to make a living through food production as this only leads to unfair pressure on principles.

 By supporting Pipers Farm your money is going back into the community.
-It is helping us ensure our countryside looks fantastic, it is funding projects such as converting to renewable energy on our farms, and importantly it is securing a future for small-scale family farms.
+It is helping us ensure our countryside is protected, it is funding projects such as converting to renewable energy on our farms, and importantly it is securing a future for small-scale family farms.

 Native Breeds

-We have specifically chosen breeds that are native to this part of the world.
-We do not rear Red Ruby because it is fashionable, we grow this traditional breed because it is used to the terrain and climate here in Devon.
+We have specifically chosen breeds that are native to the UK.
+We do not rear Red Ruby cattle because they are fashionable, we grow this traditional breed because it is used to the terrain and climate here in Devon.
+Many of the breeds we work with are on the Rare Breeds Society Endangered List and if we do not support them, they will be lost forever.
+It is of paramount importance to us that our cultural identity is not lost through the homogenisation of the food chain.

 Our Red Rubies can digest the rough Exmoor grass and convert it into protein with zero input.
 This allows land to be farmed and communities to be sustained where otherwise there would be very little resource available.
 Turning a rugged and difficult land into an abundant rich landscape that produces nourishing, healthy, high welfare food that simultaneously becomes a haven for wildlife.